luckyabdillah/indonesian-quotes-api/readme.md

 node index.js
 ```

+4. Setup .env

-\*make sure you have Node.js installed on your machine
+\*make sure you have Node.js and MongoDB installed on your machine

 # License